phpbench/phpbench/docs/quick-start.rst

         }
     }

-Run the benchmark again and you should notice that the report states that 1000 revolutions were performed. :ref:`Revolutions <revolutions>` in PHPBench represent the number of times that the code is executed consecutively within a single measurement.
+:ref:`Revolutions <revolutions>` in PHPBench represent the number of times that the code is executed consecutively within a single measurement.

-Currently we only execute the benchmark subject a single time, to verify the result you should increase the number of :ref:`iterations <iterations>` using the ``@Iterations`` annotation (either as a replacement or in addition to ``@Revs``:
+Currently we only execute the benchmark subject a single time, to build confidence in the result increase the number of :ref:`iterations <iterations>` using the ``@Iterations`` annotation:

 .. code-block:: php